 - Symbol: VWIGX

-The firms, both U.K.-based, have slightly different approaches.
-Baillie Gifford, which runs roughly 60% of the fund's assets, is willing to pay up for stocks with explosive growth; Schroder's ideal stock is underappreciated but growing fast.
+The two firms, both U.K.-based, have slightly different approaches to picking growth stocks; Vanguard chose them to complement each other.
+Baillie Gifford is willing to pay up for stocks with explosive growth.
+Schroders' ideal stock is underappreciated but growing fast.

 - Symbol: VPMCX